ArcelorMittal, France target steelworks deal -sources

-PARIS The French government and steelmaker ArcelorMittal (ISPA.AS) are aiming to clinch a deal to save jobs and avoid a temporary nationalisation of its Florange steelworks, government sources said on Friday as a midnight deadline neared.
+PARIS, Nov 30 The French government and steelmaker ArcelorMittal are aiming to clinch a deal to save jobs and avoid a temporary nationalisation of its Florange steelworks, government sources said on Friday as a midnight deadline neared.

 ArcelorMittal says the site's two furnaces are not viable but Socialist President Francois Hollande wants them kept open and has threatened a controversial state takeover for the site in northeastern France if no private buyer is found.